 India holds the top position globally in terms of total livestock population.
 The latest data shows that there has been an increase of 4.6% in livestock since the last census undertaken in 2012.
 Nonetheless, this rise has not resulted in more feeds or fodders thereby causing a deficit in essential resources for animals.
 Total area under fodder cultivation is around 8.4 mha (5.23%) which is almost static for the past two decades (11).
 At present, India faces a net deficit of 35.6% green fodder (GF), 10.95% dry crop residues and 44% concentrate feeds.
 The deficit may further rise due to consistent growth of livestock population at the rate of 1.23% in near future (13).
 The situation worsens mostly in rainfall deficit states viz.
 Gujarat, Rajasthan, Karnataka, Madhya Pradesh, Andhra Pradesh, and Maharashtra.
 To secure the wellbeing and productivity of herds, it is important to address this problem.
 Ways to solve it encompass better feed production methods, use of non conventional feed resources to ensure sustainable animal production. one such way is use of tree leaves as feed resource for animals.

 Guava (Psidium guajava) is a small tropical tree that grows up to 35 feet tall; it is widely grown for its fruit in tropics.
 It is a member of the Myrtaceae family, with about 133 genera and more than 3800 species.
 Guava leaves contain high levels of Vitamin C, Iron, Calcium, and phosphorous (19).
 The antioxidants in the guava foliage include essential oils, polysaccharides, pectins, minerals, vitamins, triterpenoid acid enzymes and alkaloids, steroids, glycosides, tannins, flavonoids and saponins, which can have potential use in functional feeds to improve the health of animals (15,21).
 Thomas et al; 2017(19) reported 16.8 mg protein/100g and 8 mg amino acids/100g in guava leaves as estimated according to Lowry’s and ninhydrin methods, respectively.
 The higher concentrations of Mg, Na, S, Mn, and B in guava leaves makes them a highly suitable choice for human nutrition and also as an animal feed to prevent micronutrient deficiency (3).
 Guava is one of the important commercial fruits in India.
 It is the fourth most important fruit after mango, banana and citrus.
 The area under guava cultivation in India increased by 227.6% from 94 thousand ha. in 1991-92 to 308.1 thousand ha. in 2020-21 whereas the production increased by 318.18% from 11 lakh tones to 46 lakh tonnes.
-Major guava producing states include Uttar Pradesh, Bihar, West Bengal, Maharashtra, Chhattisgarh, Tamil Nadu, Karnataka, Madhya Pradesh, Gujarat and Andhra Pradesh.
-(17).
+Major guava producing states include Uttar Pradesh, Bihar, West Bengal, Maharashtra, Chhattisgarh, Tamil Nadu, Karnataka, Madhya Pradesh, Gujarat and Andhra Pradesh (17).

 MATERIALS AND METHODS